microsoft/pxt-adafruit/docs/reference/input/button-is-pressed.md

 # Button Is Pressed

 Check whether a button is pressed right now.
-The micro:bit has two buttons: button `A` and button `B`.
+The @boardname@ has two buttons: button `A` and button `B`.

 ```sig
 input.buttonIsPressed(Button.A);